rsp/cmi/PITCHME.md

 ---

-We are designing a network protocol so we need to know
+We are designing a network protocols so we need to know

 RFC 1122: Requirements for Internet Hosts - Communication Layers